librenms/librenms/doc/Alerting/Transports.md

 ## SMSFeedback
 SMSFeedback is a SAAS service, which can be used to deliver Alerts via API, using API url, Username & Password.

-Destination numbers are one per line, with no spaces.
-They can be in either local or international dialling format.
+They can be in international dialling format only.

 [SMSFeedback Api Docs](https://www.smsfeedback.ru/smsapi/)